redfox58/tonyxu.io/docs/posts/2018/use-icomoon-to-reduce-fontawesome-size/README.md

 ---
-title: "Use IcoMoon to reduce 98% FontAwesome load size"
+title: Use IcoMoon to reduce 98% FontAwesome load size
 date: 2018-07-22
-description: "FontAwesome is an awesome font library.
+description: FontAwesome is an awesome font library.
 With fontawesome, it will be super easy to inject icon into your html page.
-Although the default method is very simple, it has the drawback of taking too much load by loading full set of icons."
+Although the default method is very simple, it has the drawback of taking too much load by loading full set of icons.
+lang: en-US
+type: post
 ---

 # Use IcoMoon to reduce 98% FontAwesome load size